I've been unsuccessfully trying to have a baby for Nine. Whole. Years.

 Whenever I try to bring my little sister into my pity party she looks at me squarely in the eyes and says "Get up!".
 It's her way of reminding me that I can do really hard things, because our people do really hard things.

 Our people, once upon a time, walked across the plains.
 With nothing but the clothes on their back and a few poor provisions in their hand-cart, they walked.
 And walked.
 And walked.
-From east coast to west coast.
+From east coast to west coast, pushing and pulling those carts.
 They couldn't even afford a horse.
 Yet after all that walking... they eventually made it and built beautiful lives in the western wilds with nothing but hard work and faith.

 I have a great aunt, my grandmother's sister, who buried 9 babies.
 Nine.
-And she never did go on to have a child of her own.
-I have no idea how Aunt Lottie did it because I weep buckets over one tiny grave.
-But she did.
+And she never did go on to have any babies of her own.
+I have no idea how Aunt Fawn did it because I weep buckets over one tiny grave.
+But she did it.
+Nine.
+Times.

 Another ancestor had to birth her baby on the kitchen table.
 By herself.
-Her husband was gone and she fell off the horse in the rain one night as she tried to go for the doctor when something was going terribly wrong with her labor.
-She was wet, and muddy, and after the hardest night of her life alone on that kitchen table... she then had to get up to bury her baby before her other small children woke up.
+Her husband was gone and she fell off the horse in the rain one night as she tried to go for the doctor when something felt terribly wrong..
+She was wet, and muddy, and after the hardest night of her life alone on that kitchen table... she then had to get up to bury her baby in the back yard before her other small children woke up.

 So for nine years, my sister has emphatically told me to "Get up!" because I can do this.
 My line of women are strong and I'm no exception.